 When: The cellar door is open Wed-Sun and the restaurant Thurs-Sun for lunch and dinner.

-If you are looking for somewhere a little different to stay Boydells also offer
+If you are looking for somewhere a little different to stay Boydell also offer

 a luxe eco African Safari Tent,